Not too long ago, I reread my copy of They Like Jesus, but Not the Church by Dan Kimball (2007).

 - Lost and Found: The Younger Unchurched and How to Reach Them: Ed Stetzer

-I’m sure there are other books, but these three immediately come to mind in terms of reengaging the culture.
+I’m sure there are other books, but these three immediately come to mind on the theme of re-engaging the culture.

 Part 1 of They Like Jesus

-Part 1 of Dan Kimball’s book describes how the culture is changing, particularly in North America.
+Part 1 of Dan Kimball’s book describes how the North American culture is changing.

-These are not statistical observations, but observation based on his real life conversations and interactions with the culture.
+These are not statistical observations, but observations based on his real-life conversations and interactions with the culture.

 What he states may seem obvious now, as many others have followed in Kimball’s footsteps.
 I need not spend a lot of time here.